rmarianski/GeoGit/manpages/_sources/slexport.txt

 -o 	        	Overwrite the output table if it already exists.

---database      The databse to connect to.
+--database      The database to connect to.
 Default: database

 --user          User name.
 Default: user